William Carson Womble Family (Below)

 Mollie Womble died in the nursing facility on October 31, 1964.
 Afterward, their home was occupied by their daughter, Thava Irene Womble Foster, where, once again, there would be family members who could tell of fond memories of the old homestead.
 Irene died in 1998 and the home was placed within the estate.
 One of Irene’s grandsons bought the property and later sold to someone outside the family.

-© Kathy Weiser/Legends of America, updated December 2019..
-(The great grand-daughter of William Carson and Mollie T. Robinson Womble.)
+© Kathy Weiser/Legends of America, updated August 2021.
+(The great-granddaughter of William Carson and Mollie T. Robinson Womble.)

 Note to Family – This article is based on information that was available at the time of its writing.
 It is, hopefully, just the beginning of a more detailed story.
 I would also like to add many more personal stories.
 Please send any additional information that you might have and corrections to Kathy Weiser-Alexander at this email address.